Worgav Principalities and Powers

 9 Ritual Collapse Ritualistic working fails.
 Lose materials, focus, or symbolic alignment.

-PN Dangerous Contact Something beyond you responds.
+P-chain Dangerous Contact Something beyond you responds.
 GM determines: psychic trauma, entity intrusion, permanent L/P reduction, or story twist.

 2.9 Repair and Recovery